jacksund/simmate/tutorials/05_Search_the_database.md

 ## Accessing third-party data

-:warning: :warning: :warning:
-This section is broken at the moment.
-We can not yet distribute third-party data.
-:warning: :warning: :warning:

 When running our own calculations with Simmate, it is also important to know what other researchers have already calculated for a given material.
 Many research teams around the world have built databases made of 100,000+ structures -- and many of these teams even ran calculations on all of them.
 Here, we will use Simmate to explore their data.

 Let's start with one of the smaller databases out there: [JARVIS](https://jarvis.nist.gov/).
-It may be smaller than the others, but their dataset still includes ><<12345>> structures!
-Simmate makes the download for all of these under <<12345>> GB.
+It may be smaller than the others, but their dataset still includes ~56,000 structures!
+Simmate makes the download for all of these under 0.01 GB.

 In the previous section, we loaded our `DatabaseTable` from the workflow.
 But now we don't have a workflow...
 We just want to grab the table directly.
 To do this we run the following: